Veetaha/migrate/README.md

 [`east`]: https://github.com/okv/east

-# :warn: Warning
+# :warning: Warning
-The crate is in an +early stage of development.
+The crate is in an early stage of development.
 Code snippets bellow don't work, they are just the scratch of the desired API.

 # migrate